missfall111111/my-learning-record/treehole/blog.md

 ，看破一生渺渺”.
 5. be bold and condfident ,especially when meet girls.
 Somewhat,I feel I may need a girl to accompany me.
 Hope it wonderful.
+# 2023.4.11 afternoon
+Don't judge a book by its appearance .So as a person,a girl.Don't be absentminded on the first sight.You konw ,maybe she is not a perfect beauty ,just look quite nice on your special angle .Be calm please.
+Make things contrect ,insteaf of abstract .Abstract may makes you unhappy, and with a series of contrect things,the sense of goal would strength much a lot.
+So what did I do today ?
+I've look much physics ,but it seems useless.
+And I finshded the test of sitation and police on MOOK ,I was painful doing that.
+35 problems in 15 minutes ,do you want my life?
+Actually I've thought mang meaningful things today ,but unfortunately,I forget them when I am typing on my computer . 烦死了！